opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 ''''''''''''''''''''''''''''''
 The rendering of a scene can be added to a task list and performed in batch mode in order to run it in the background while you perform other work on your computer.

-Render tasks can be submitted from the Toonz browser and can be managed and executed in the Tasks pane, together with cleanup tasks (see  :ref:`Cleaning up Drawings in Batch Mode <cleaning_up_drawings_in_batch_mode>`  ).
+Render tasks can be submitted from the OpenToonz browser and can be managed and executed in the Tasks pane, together with cleanup tasks (see  :ref:`Cleaning up Drawings in Batch Mode <cleaning_up_drawings_in_batch_mode>`  ).